Summer Day Camps

 Are snacks and water provided?

-We provide one snack with a drink (water or lemonade) to each group daily.
+We provide one snack with a drink (water or juice boxes) to each group daily.
 We also take several breaks at the water fountains throughout the day.
-Campers may bring their own reusable water bottle if they like.
+Campers are required to bring their own reusable water bottle.
 If your child has food allergies please note this information on their camper information form.

 Is lunch provided?
 When and where do campers eat?